Wondering how to stay warm through a long, cold winter night? Then it’s time to find the best electric blanket.

 Some reviewers have noted that the faux sherpa quickly pills and becomes less soft after machine washing, though, so you may find that it’s best to handwash this throw after all.

 On the other hand, you might be looking for a budget option instead.
 Fortunately, you can still get a high-quality blanket without spending a fortune: Try the Sunbeam Microplush Heated Throw.
 It is a “throw,” not a blanket.
 However, you’ll find that it’s still big enough for many beds.

 Even though this costs more than an ordinary blanket, it will still help you save on your home heating costs.
 It has three settings plus a three-hour automatic shut-off feature.
 It also senses your body heat and makes adjustments to keep the temperature consistent.

 The polyester microplush fabric holds up well to washing machines and dryers, and consumers have noted that this blanket heats up fast.
 However, the controls and connector are on the middle edge of the blanket, so it can be awkward to plug in.

 The Best King Size Electric Blanket

 If you’re shopping for a king-sized electric blanket, you may have a hard time finding one (or at least, one that’s affordable).
 Give the Biddeford MicroPlush Sherpa Electric Heated Blanket a try.
-It’s a steal at $80 to $90 for a king, and has a respectable four stars in Amazon reviews.

 You can also get this blanket in twin, full, and queen sizes, so it’ll fit any size bed.
 Many reviewers love the customizable controls, as the two controllers can have different heat settings.
 This blanket also comes in nine color choices.